 Dementia Care Homes in England

 Dementia care homes provide specialist support for people living with Alzheimer's disease, vascular dementia, and other forms of dementia.
-These homes are staffed by trained carers who understand the specific needs of people with cognitive decline, including safe environments, structured routines, and compassionate communication.
+Unlike general residential care, dementia homes have secure environments, dementia-specific staff training, and activity programmes designed for people with memory loss and confusion.
+These homes are staffed by trained carers who understand the unique needs of cognitive decline: managing confusion, avoiding escalation, maintaining routines, and preserving dignity when communication becomes difficult.
 The Care Quality Commission (CQC) inspects all dementia care homes in England and rates them across five categories: Safe, Effective, Caring, Responsive, and Well-led.
+Across the 8,246 CQC-registered dementia care homes in England, just 300 (3.6%) are rated Outstanding — making a Good-rated dementia home within 5 miles of your home often a better practical choice than an Outstanding home with a two-year waiting list.

 Browse Dementia Care Homes by City